nyanp/kaggle-PLASTiCC/README.md

 - Create nyanp features for yuval/mamas's model

 ## Environment setup
 You can run these scripts on your local machine or GCP.
-I used GCP for extracting template features, and local machine (Win10, Core i7-6700K, 48GB RAM) for others.
+I used GCP for extracting template features, and local machine (Win10, Core i7-6700K, 48GB RAM, 150GB Cache) for others.

 ### Setup on your local machine
 1. Prepare a virtual environment for this project (python 3.5 is recommended)